Dry Brine Turkey Recipe

 You don't need to rinse the brine off of your turkey before cooking.
 And in fact, if you have brined long enough, you should notice the majority of the brine has been absorbed into the bird.

-Can I dry brine a frozen turkey?
+Can you dry brine a turkey while frozen?

 I personally prefer putting my turkey brine on a thawed bird, but it works perfectly fine to dry brine a fully frozen or partially frozen turkey, and then let the brining and thawing process happen at the same time.